 “This option can help users share sensitive information with greater confidence,” it added.

-This feature is expected to be especially useful for users who often share personal details, one-time passwords, or confidential information.
-By ensuring that messages disappear shortly after being read, WhatsApp is aiming to provide a safer and more secure way to communicate.
+This feature will especially help users who often share personal details, one-time passwords, or confidential information.
+By making messages disappear shortly after users read them, WhatsApp provides a safer and more secure way to communicate.

 In addition to the new timing feature, WhatsApp is also working on improving its interface.
 The updated design will make it easier for users to understand and manage disappearing message settings.
-The app is expected to clearly separate the traditional timers from the new read-based option, making the feature simple and user-friendly.
+The app clearly separates traditional timers from the new read-based option, making the feature simple and user-friendly.

-The feature has been discovered in the Android beta version of the app and is still under development.
+Developers have discovered the feature in the Android beta version of the app, and they are still developing it.
 It is not yet available to all users, as WhatsApp continues to test how the system handles message deletion after reading.

-Once testing is complete, the feature is expected to roll out first to beta testers before becoming available globally.
+Once testing is complete, the company will roll out the feature first to beta testers before making it available globally.
 Although there is no official release date yet, reports suggest that the update could arrive soon.